-As I matured into an altogether sophisticated teenage listener, I began acquiring all The Beatles’ output, of which more later, and some noteworthy singles – Roxy Music’s “Street Life”, “Life On Mars” by David Bowie, Sparks’ “This Town Ain’t Big Enough For Both Of Us” and later “Making Plans For Nigel” (Swindon’s finest, XTC) and Max Webster’s “Paradise Skies”.
+As I matured into an altogether sophisticated teenage listener, I began acquiring all The Beatles’ output, of which more later, and some noteworthy singles – Roxy Music’s “Street Life”, “Life On Mars” by David Bowie, Sparks’ “This Town Ain’t Big Enough For Both Of Us”.
+Later, I found “Making Plans For Nigel” (Swindon’s finest, XTC) and Max Webster’s “Paradise Skies”.
 Amongst all this culture, my mates and I, growing up fast, soon developed a Northern fondness for visiting public houses.
 There, we undertook prolonged bouts of alcoholic imbibation followed by the obligatory chip supper on our way home that was occasionally possessed of an added smidgeon of luxury when affordable (i.e. curry sauce).
-One’s adolescent drink of choice soon became Pernod and Black – God help me – and it was to the accompaniment of this unusual mixture that we found ourselves one Friday evening in “Tiffany’s“, a nightclub beloved of many sociable scousers, once found nestling menacingly somewhere off Castle Street.
+One’s adolescent drink of choice soon became Pernod and Black – God help me – and it was to the accompaniment of this unusual compound that we found ourselves one Friday evening in “Tiffany’s“, a nightclub beloved of many sociable scousers, once found nestling menacingly somewhere off Castle Street.
 There I was, in a mustard shirt buttoned all the way up without a tie (not everyone can carry that off), pointy black shoes and black cords, dancing effortlessly to M’s “Pop Musik” and getting my first French kiss during a “slowie”, with a lady named Pam from Birkenhead.
 WHOOSH!
 Yes, this was the hormonal backdrop to the lifestyle of the young, Radio 1 listener frequently sat in front of a Ferguson music centre taping Ian Dury, Pilot, Sweet, Queen, The Pretenders, Elvis Costello, Led Zeppelin, Chic, The Skids, The Buzzcocks, ELO, America, Ted Nugent, Kate Bush, Fox, The Police, The Smiths, Nick Lowe, 10cc, Sad Café, The Ruts, The Undertones, The Damned, James Taylor, Devo, Harry Nilsson, Elmore James, Joe Pass, Buddy Guy, Cream, Gilbert O’Sullivan, Supertramp…..and so on.
 All this, in between zapping zits and harvesting hair grease.